HeroTools/pager-frontend/CONTRIBUTING.md

 - Added reaction component with emoji picker
 - Integrated with custom emoji API
 - Added hover states and animations

-## Testing

-- Tested in Chrome and Firefox
-- Verified emoji picker works with keyboard navigation
-- Tested with screen reader

 ## Screenshots